Asteron-Technologies/Mechanical-Keyboard-Sim/README.md

 ```

 *You will also need to convert all of the sound files (m4a) to mp3.
 I think, because m4a is a MacOS thing.
 (Don't quote me)

+## Credits

+Me - for everything
+KLACK Devs - for the sounds + me for recording them from their website and then spending ages splicing the separate keys.
+(They did not make it easy)
+Github Copilot - for researching about ways to play sounds